 Map descriptions and/or images are accessible from Researcher or Scout search details when an item falls within a corresponding call number range.
 Additional information, such as written directions, can be provided in the Map Description field and appear with the map image.
 Notes are for operator use only and will not be visible to patrons.
 Maps are required to have either an image and/or description.

 Go to Researcher and search for an item.
-If a map is available for your copy's call number range, aShow Map link will appear in the search details control bar and the Copies tab.
+If a map is available for your copy's call number range, aShow Map icon will appear in the search details control bar and the Copies tab.

 Here is an example of the window that appears when you click the map icon.